Oyu07/tgui-builder/README.md

 1. Generate a new SSH public-private key pair.
 A guide is available at https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key.
 Do not set a passphrase on the key.
 Do not add the generated key to ssh-agent unless desired.
 1. Add the public key as a deploy key(Settings > Deploy keys) to the Paracode repository.
 Give the key write access
 1. Add the private key as a repository secret(Settings > Secrets and variables > Actions) to the builder repository with the name `REPOSITORY_SSH_KEY`

+#### Personal Access Token (PAT)
+1. Go to https://github.com/settings/personal-access-tokens/new and create a new PAT
+1. Limit the PAT's access to the Paracode repository
+1. Under "Repository permissions", give the PAT write access to the repository's contents(pull/push permissions)
+1. Add the PAT as a repository secret(Settings > Secrets and variables > Actions) to the builder repository with the name `REPOSITORY_TOKEN`